Authentication

 • OAuth 2.0 Login authentication — crossover between the OAuth 2.0 and Login authentication.

-An example authentication configuration looks like this:
+An example authentication JSON configuration looks like this:

 {